 Related Post: How our blog went viral

-How and why longer blog posts helps you gain traffic
+This is why longer blog posts will help you gain traffic

 These days, Google likes to see longer blog posts with lots of useful related information, because they’ve come to see longer content as quality content.
 If you want to get traffic from Google, it’s important to really focus on quality over quantity.